 It’s that time of year again; spring cleaning has begun!
 When we finally begin to tackle the household chores we tend to put off year-round, flushing your hot water heater is easy to overlook.
 Flushing your hot water heater is an important task.
 Getting rid of the gunk and mineral deposits that accumulate will not only help your hot water heater run more efficiently but prolong its life as well, which saves you money.
 Our Oxford plumber has simple step-by-step instructions for you on how to flush out your own water heater!

 Hot water heaters come in two varieties: gas and electric.
-The biggest difference between flushing a gas water heater and an electric water heater is that with gas, you will be turning off the gas to your appliance; with electricity, you’ll be turning off the electricity.
+The biggest difference between flushing a gas water heater and an electric water heater is that with gas, you will be turning off the gas to your appliance; with electric, you’ll be turning off the electricity.
 If you find yourself running into any issues during this process our 24-hour hot water service is here to help!

 How to Flush Your Water Heater?